canonical/fpgad/README.md

 ```
 sudo mkdir -p /etc/fpgad/
 sudo cp ./data/config.toml /etc/fpgad/
+sudo mkdir -p /usr/lib/fpgad/
+sudo cp ./data/config.toml /usr/lib/fpgad/
 ```

+During install, the /etc/fpgad/ version doesn't need to exist, so can be created blank, not copied in or be a copy of the `/usr/lib` version.

+The `/usr/lib/` variant should be created during install and should contain a comment like "DO NO EDIT THIS FILE USE  `/etc/fpgad/config.toml` FOR USER SPECIFIED OVERRIDES"

 ### `config.toml` location

-The config file must be stored in `/etc/fpgad` (or `$snap/etc/fpgad/` or similar path adjusted by snap layouts) and must be called `config.toml`
+The user provided config file must be stored in `/etc/fpgad` (or `$snap/etc/fpgad/` or similar path adjusted by snap layouts) and must be called `config.toml`

 ## `config.toml` syntax